1. Who are the climate skeptics?

 Political and media spheres complicit

-** Political figures**, such as Donald Trump or Jair Bolsonaro, have widely used climate-skeptic arguments to justify their inaction.
-Trump, for example, withdrew the United States from the Paris Agreement in 2017, claiming that global warming was a "Chinese invention to weaken the American economy".
-Such rhetoric is echoed by conservative media outlets like Fox News, which regularly promote biased studies.
+Political figures such as Donald Trump and Jair Bolsonaro have widely used climate-skeptic arguments to justify their inaction.
+Trump, for example, withdrew the US from the Paris Agreement in 2017, claiming that global warming was a "Chinese invention to weaken the US economy".
+This rhetoric is echoed by conservative media outlets like Fox News, which regularly promote biased studies.

 We tend to favor information that confirms our beliefs, a phenomenon known as confirmation bias.
-Add to this a small dose of climate anxiety, and you get a perfect cocktail for inaction...
+Add to this a small dose of climate anxiety, and you have the perfect cocktail for inaction...

 "It's easier to fool someone than to get them to admit they've been fooled," wrote Mark Twain, one of America's most famous writers and humorists.
 This mechanism explains why some people cling to misconceptions, even in the face of overwhelming evidence.

-The 5 leading arguments of climate skeptics, scientifically deciphered
+The 5 key arguments of climate skeptics, scientifically deciphered

-Climate skeptic arguments persist in casting doubt on a clear scientific reality.
-Here are the five most common arguments, along with rigorously fact-based answers to help you see things more clearly.
+The arguments of climate skeptics persist in casting doubt on an obvious scientific reality.
+Here are the five most common arguments, with rigorously factual answers to help you understand them.

 What they say

-Climate skeptics like to point out that the Earth experienced periods of warming and cooling long before human existence, such as the medieval climatic optimum or the Ice Age.
+Climate sceptics like to point out that the Earth has experienced periods of warming and cooling long before the existence of man, such as the medieval climatic optimum or the Ice Age.
 According to them, the current changes are simply a continuation of these natural cycles.

 Why this is not true

-It's true that the climate has always varied, but the speed and extent of the current warming is unprecedented.
-Past changes occurred over thousands of years, while since the Industrial Revolution, the global average temperature has risen by 1.1°C in just 150 years.
+It's true that the climate has always varied, but the speed and scale of the current warming is unprecedented.
+Past changes have occurred over thousands of years, while since the Industrial Revolution, the global average temperature has risen by 1.1°C in just 150 years.

 The scientific facts

-👉 The carbon isotopes contained in the atmosphere clearly show a human signature, coming from the combustion of fossil fuels such as oil, gas and coal.
+👉 Carbon isotopes in the atmosphere clearly show a human signature, coming from the combustion of fossil fuels such as oil, gas and coal.

-"Natural cycles do not explain the scale and speed of the warming we are observing today." - IPCC Report 2021
+"Natural cycles do not explain the magnitude and speed of the warming we observe today." - IPCC Report 2021

 Argument 2: "It's the sun that heats the Earth, not man"